Mennatalla-Khougha/alx-system_engineering-devops/0x15-api/README.md

 ## Task 1

-Python script that, using this REST API, for a given employee ID, returns information about his/her TODO list progress.
+Python script that retrieves and displays a user's TODO list progress from a REST API.